rook/rook/design/object-bucket/object-bucket.md

 ## Proposed Feature

-Add a CephObjectBucketClaim API endpoint and control loop to the Rook-Ceph operator for the dynamic provisioning of S3 buckets by Kubernetes users.
+Enable Rook-Ceph Object users the ability to request buckets in an object store through the ObjectBucketClaim (OBC) and ObjectBucket (OB) API resource types.

 ### Overview

-  Rook-Ceph has developed Custom Resource Definitions (CRDs) to support the dynamic provisioning of Ceph Object Stores and Ceph Object Store Users.
-This proposal introduces the next logical step: dynamic bucket provisioning with the addition of a CephObjectBucketClaim CRD.
+  Rook-Ceph has developed Custom Resource Definitions (CRDs) to support the dynamic provisioning of object stores and users (CephObjectStores and CephObjectStoreUsers, respectively).
+This proposal introduces the next logical step in this design: the addition a controller for handling dynamic bucket creation requests represented the ObjectBucketClaim and ObjectBucket APIs.
 The intent is to round out the Rook-Ceph experience for Kubernetes users by providing a single control plane for the managing of Ceph Object components.
+The ObjectBucketClaim and ObjectBucket APIs will represent generic S3 bucket creation requests and can be implemented by any object store provider.

+  Rook-Ceph will be the first operator to utilize these new APIs.
+The APIs themselves will be temporarily implemented in the Rook project as a discrete package and later be submitted for acceptance into a repository with broader Kubernetes support (for instance, [Kubernetes Enhancements](https://github.com/kubernetes/enhancements)).
+By implementing dynamic bucket creation in Rook-Ceph first, the object bucket APIs will be able to present a stronger case for adoption when submitted to the to-be-determined project.

-## Users
+## Glossary

 - Admin: A Kubernetes cluster administrator with RBAC permissions to instantiate and control access to cluster storage.
-The admin will use existing Rook-Ceph CRDs to create Ceph Object Stores and StorageClasses to make them accessible to users.
+The admin will use existing Rook-Ceph CRDs to create Ceph Object Stores as well as StorageClasses to make them accessible to users.
 - User: A Kubernetes cluster user with limited permissions, typically confined to CRUD operations on Kubernetes objects within a single namespace.
-The user will request Ceph Object buckets by instantiating CephObjectBucketClaims.
+The user will request Ceph Object buckets by instantiating ObjectBucketClaims.
+- ObjectBucketClaim: a namespaced, user facing Custom Resource Definition representing a request for a dynamically created bucket (similar in use to PersistentVolumeClaims).
+ObjectBucketClaims will reference a StorageClass whose _provisioner:_ field contains the name of an object store provisioner capable of dynamically provisioning buckets.
+ObjectBucketClaims serve to abstract the underlying object store provider from the user.
+- ObjectBucket: a non-namespace, admin facing Custom Resource Definition representing the fulfillment of a user request for a dynamically created bucket in an existing object store (similar in use to PersistentVolumes).
+ObjectBuckets serve to provide discrete information about the bucket and object store provider to admins.

 ## Goals

-- Provide Rook-Ceph users the ability to dynamically provision object buckets via the Kubernetes API with a CephObjectBucketClaim CRD.
+- Provide Rook-Ceph users the ability to dynamically provision object buckets via the Kubernetes API
-- Enable cluster admin control over bucket creation and object store access via the Kubernetes API.
+- Enable cluster admin control over bucket creation and object store access via the Kubernetes API
 - Restrict users from creating buckets with their access keys outside the view of Kubernetes (e.g. via `s3cmd` CLI tool)
-- Utilize a familiar and deterministic pattern when injecting bucket connection information into workload environments.
+- Utilize a familiar and deterministic pattern when injecting bucket connection information into workload environments
-- Ensure the app Pod will not be started until the bucket has been created.
+- Ensure the consuming Pod will not be started until the bucket has been created

 ## Non-Goals

-- This proposal does not implement a generalized method for bucket provisioning; it will be specific to Rook-Ceph
+- This design does not describe a generalized bucket provisioner, only a standard API by which to request buckets.
-- This design does not attempt to implement a 1:1 model of Kubernetes PersistentVolumes and PersistentVolumeClaims.
-Some shallow similarities will exist.
+- Pods will not be capable of attaching OBCs like they can PVCs.
+This design does not introduce changes to core Kubernetes APIs.
+- This design does not provide users a means of deleting buckets via the Kubernetes API so as to avoid accidental loss of data.
+A Delete operation only deletes operator created API resources.
 - This design does not include the Swift interface implementation by Ceph Object.
-- This design does not provide users a means of deleting buckets via the Kubernetes API so as to avoid accidental loss of data.
-A Delete operation only deletes the Kubernetes API objects.

 ## Requirements

-1. The Rook-Ceph operator should be the only object store accessor with bucket CREATE privileges.
+1. The Rook-Ceph operator must have a single access key for bucket creation and reuse this key for the lifetime of the object store.
-1. User access key privileges must only have _object_ PUT, GET, and DELETE rights for the bucket they have requested.
+1. Users must have permissions to PUT/GET/DELETE objects in the requested bucket
+1. Users must have permissions to define the access policies of objects in the requested bucket
-1. Users should be provided credential and connection information in a Pod-attachable resource.
+1. Users must be provided credential and connection information in a Pod-consumable resource
-1. Users should be able to reacquire bucket credential and connection information should the CephObjectBucketClaim or sub-resource be deleted.
+1. Users must be able to reacquire bucket credential and connection information should the ObjectBucketClaim or sub-resource be deleted
+1. Deleting ObjectBucketClaims and/or ObjectBuckets should not cause the deletion of a bucket to prevent accidental loss of data
+1. Bucket naming conventions should protect users from bucket name collisions in the object store by concatenating the `metadata.namespace` and `metadata.name` of the OBC.
+1. The object store endpoint must be exposed inside the cluster through a Service

 ## Use Cases